mendrugory/blog/content/cv.md

 _Control & Communications Engineer_ • Oct, 2009 — Jun, 2011

 Being part of a cross-functional team to develop industrial HVAC solutions, mainly for airports, where my responsibility was Software and Hardware related.
-Start-ups, on-site updates and trainings were also my tasks.
+Start-ups, on-site updates and training were also my tasks.

 **Main Project**:

-Emirates Airlines Engineering Center project (Dubai)
+Emirates Airlines Engineering Center project (Dubai - UAE)

 **Technologies**: